KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

     -   `spec`: Provided by the user, defining the *desired state* of the object.
     -   `status`: Provided by Kubernetes, describing the *current state* of the object.
 Kubernetes constantly works to match the current state to the desired state.
 -   **Interaction:** Managed via the Kubernetes API (e.g., using `kubectl` or client libraries).

+### Understanding Object Specs with `kubectl explain`

+-   `kubectl explain` is a powerful, built-in documentation tool that helps you understand the structure of a Kubernetes object, its fields, and what they do, directly from your terminal.
+It reads the API specification of the resources.
+-   This is extremely useful when writing YAML manifests, as it saves you from constantly checking the official documentation.

+-   **How to use it:**
+    ```bash
+    # Get documentation for a resource (e.g., Pod)
+    kubectl explain pod

+    # Drill down into a specific field (e.g., a Pod's spec)
+    kubectl explain pod.spec

+    # Go deeper into nested fields (e.g., a container's properties within a Pod's spec)
+    kubectl explain pod.spec.containers
+    ```

 ### Labels and Selectors